cosmicfranz/Bash-In-the-Box/README.md

 * **usefulness and modularity**: include only code that is really needed
 * the code has to be **pure Bash**, as much as possible, thus reducing dependencies on external software
 * at the same time, good coding practices and readability must be encouraged
+* **integration**: developers just have to include Bash-In-the-Box to obtain a (sort of) standard library, logging, configuration, unit testing and other useful tools; no additional downloads, consistent workflow, no unnecessary dependencies

 Quite ambitious goals, huh?
 Well, first of all, let’s say that I’m no Bash guru, just a user who does much scripting for his own needs, and would like to avoid code repetitions and maintainability woes.
 Moreover, in order to unleash many interesting but obscure Bash features, I seek clearer syntax and ease of use.